 Lastly, it’s important to consider the portfolio weightings in your strategy.
 Your risk tolerance and timetable should be the primary drivers behind your portfolio allocation.
 When you begin creating a portfolio you may want 60% equities and stocks and 40% bonds.
 As your investments yield returns, you may find that certain avenues are performing better than others or are less risky than others and you may want to reallocate the weightings of your investments at that time.

 Regardless of returns, it’s always advised to evaluate your portfolio weightings every six months to a year to ensure your current goals are properly reflected in the distribution.
 If your financial goals change you may need to rebalance your accounts.

 At Idaho Medical Association Financial Services (IMAFS), we specialize in offering financial guidance and portfolio management for those in the medical profession.
 We understand your specific career needs and requirements and we’re able to offer well-founded financial portfolio strategies personalized to your needs.
-For more information, call (208) 336-9066 or email firstname.lastname@example.org.
+For more information, visit our website, call (208) 336-9066 or email firstname.lastname@example.org.
 We look forward to continuing to assist you on your financial journey.

 Idaho Medical Association Financial Services is a financial and wealth management firm specializing in personalized financial guidance to accredited investors in the medical field.
 Areas of speciality range from investment planning and retirement analysis to in-depth services such as tax analysis and strategies, insurance and estate planning and financial planning.
 For a free financial consultation, please call: (208) 336-9066 or email email@example.com.